Enchanted-Games/enchanted-games/README.md

 ## hello!
-i like mod things, mainly minecraft. decent in java and javascript, learning opengl
+i like to make mods, mainly for minecraft. decent in java and javascript, learning opengl

 ### currently working on
 - [Particle Interactions](https://github.com/Enchanted-Games/block-place-particles)